 2. Photos And Videos

 Photos and videos are the second most convincing types of evidence you may offer after physical evidence.
 This is because photographs and videos document the aftermath of the incident both immediately after it occurred and over time.

 So, if your case takes a long time to go to trial, images and videos will allow you to show exactly how your injury looked when it happened, as well as how it has developed over time.
 You can also use photos and videos to show the scene.

-If you have any photos or videos, make sure to show them to your California Attorney For Personal Injury to be included in the case building.
+If you have any photos or videos, make sure to show them to your Los Angeles Personal Injury Lawyer to be included in the case building.

 3. Medical Records

 Medical records are an important piece of evidence to provide because the injury sustained is the most important aspect of your personal injury case.
 They can show the court when the injury occurred, a medical expert's view on the injury, and the care you've received since then, among other things.

 This can help evaluate how much compensation your case is worth, as well as the validity of your claim, by demonstrating the date, extent, and costs of your injuries.

 Request and save all medical documents, including doctor's appointments, medical bills, insurance statements, prescriptions, etc.

 Other documents, such as a police accident report or job records demonstrating a loss of income, may be helpful in your case.
-As our prescreened Top Rated Personal Injury Attorneys In Los Angeles would advise, keep any official documentation of the events surrounding your injury.
+As our prescreened Personal Injury Accident Lawyer In Los Angeles would advise, keep any official documentation of the events surrounding your injury.